It's time to shop for those holiday gifts! Here are my TOP TEN picks for the perfect gift from my shop, Girl Tuesday Jewelry:

 Saturdays start with a trip to the farmers market where I inevitably buy too much produce, then a long bike ride and miscellaneous crafting, cooking, and socializing.

-Sundays look pretty much the same as Saturdays except swap in the Sunday NYTimes for the farmers market.
+Sundays look pretty much the same as Saturdays except swap in the Sunday NYTimes for the farmers market.5.
+What inspires you?

-My cell phone, whatever quilting project I’m currently working on, and lately my bike.
+My cell phone, whatever quilting project I’m currently working on, and lately my bike.7.
+Favorite music

 Erotica Trio